pzivich/Delicatessen/docs/Built-in Equations.rst

     print(estr.theta)
     print(estr.variance)

 As before, you may notice convergence errors.
-This estimating equation can be hard to optimize since it has implicit bounds the root-finder isn't aware of.
 To avoid these issues, we can give the root-finder good starting values.

 For the 2PL, good general starting values I have found are the following.
 For ED50, give the mid-point between the maximum response and the minimum response.
 The initial value for steepness is more difficult.
 Ideally, we would give a starting value of zero, but that will fail in this 2PL.

 To summarize, be sure to examine your data (e.g., scatterplot).
 This will help to determine the initial starting values for the root-finding procedure.
-Otherwise, you may come across a convergence error.

 ED(:math:`\delta`)
 ----------------------------

-In addition to the :math:`x`-parameter logistic models, an estimating equation to estimate a corresponding :math:`\delta` effective dose is available.
+In addition to the :math:`X`-parameter logistic models, an estimating equation to estimate a corresponding :math:`\delta` effective dose is available.
 Notice that this estimating equation should be stacked with one of the :math:`x`-PL models.
 Here, we demonstrate with the 3PL model.